strostro/strostro/README.md

-# Hi there👋
+# Hi there 👋

-I'm a Master of Analytics student at Massey University, a passionate Full Stack Analyst, specializing in data/business/system analysis.
+I’m a Master of Analytics graduate from Massey University with a full-stack data background—skilled in data, business, and systems analysis.
+Here you’ll find projects using Python, SQL, machine learning, and more—focused on real-world problems.

 ## Skills